We are the USTA Mid-Atlantic

 Donald Dell, Co-Founder of the ATP

-Mark Ein, Citi Open Chairman & CEO
+Mark Ein, Mubadala Citi DC Open Chairman & Co-owner of the Washington Commanders

 Dan Faber, CEO; International Tennis Hall of Fame